 Families looking for space, affordability, style, tech, and convenience don't have to look far.
 The Palisade offers it all and then some.
 Although the big-framed grille design is a bit polarizing, no one will question whether or not the Palisade has presence.
 The Palisade is well-proportioned from front to back, and the range of wheel designs across the model line meld nicely with the Palisade's design.

 The interior is even more noteworthy, and it puts even the Land Rover Range Rover's sublime interior on notice.
-Supple leather with decadent quilting, superb electronics and ergonimics, and ample space for a big family means you'll lack nothing.
+Supple leather with decadent quilting, superb electronics, excellent ergonomics, and ample space for a big family means you'll lack nothing.
 In top Calligraphy trim, you might as well match it against SUVs costing twenty thousand dollars more.
 The excellent optional 10.25" touchscreen looks opulent and works smoothly, as does the Palisade's pushbutton transmission, one of the best ones in existence.
 Just about every aspect of the Palisade's interior has received a tremendous amount of attention.

 The driving experience is one that will bring a smile to most families.
 It rides like a luxury SUV and absorbs bumps with quiet ease.
 Highway speeds and road noise are managed with quiet composure.
 The drive modes enable you to handle everything from pavement to dirt and snow, and the steering and chassis are better than most SUVs in the segment, more evidence that Hyundai can pull off premium without the premium price.